States can implement a managed care delivery system using three basic types of federal authorities:

 - (b)(3) Non-Medicaid Services Waiver - uses cost savings to provide additional services to beneficiaries

 - (b)(4) Selective Contracting Waiver - restricts the provider from whom the Medicaid eligible may obtain services

-CMS has begun the process of "modularizing" its current 1915(b) waiver application to separate the various statutory authorities.
+The Centers for Medicare & Medicaid Services (CMS) has started the process of "modularizing" its current 1915(b) waiver application to separate the various statutory authorities.
 First in this process is a streamlined application for States to selectively contract with providers under their fee-for-service delivery system.
 It simplifies the process for documenting the cost-effectiveness of the waiver but requires that States demonstrate maintenance of beneficiary access.
 Below are links to both the fillable PDF application as well as the technical guide for completing the application.

-The biggest differences between a 1915(b) waiver program and a state plan program are that
+The primary differences between a 1915(b) waiver program and a state plan program are that

 - States are able to require dual eligibles, American Indians, and children with special health care needs to enroll in a managed care delivery system.